jbtiglao/README-generator/README.md

 ```
 https://github.com/jbtiglao/readme-generator
 ```
-  ### Guidelines
-  1. Before installing any npm dependencies, a `.gitignore` file was created.
-The file include `node_modules/` and `.DS_Store/` so that the `node_modules` directory isn't tracked or uploaded to GitHub.

-  2. The repository for this project includes a `package.json` with the required dependencies.
-This was created  by running `npm init` when the author first set up the project, before installing any dependencies.
   ---
   ## Usage
   Please see the walk-through video above, as well as the following instructions and screenshots.